CrazyTim/sublime-merge-vs-sourcetree/README.md

   ![Screen shot](https://crazytim.github.io/sublime-merge-vs-sourcetree/img/merge-009.png)

 - Diff view changes to 2 columns when the window is large enough.
+Very useful.

   *(Sourcetree doesn't have this feature)*